Brennan Center for Justice

 Journal Articles and Book Chapters

 Authority After the Tempest: Hurricane Michael and the 2018 Elections.
 (With Peter Miller).
-Conditionally accepted, Journal of Politics.
-(Accepted Version)
+Accepted, Journal of Politics.

 Morris, Kevin (2021).
 "Turnout and Amendment 4: Mobilizing Eligible Voters Close to Formerly Incarcerated Floridians."
 American Political Science Review, 115 (3): 805-20.
 (Publisher's Version) (Accepted Version)